cypress-io/cypress-documentation/content/faq/questions/using-cypress-faq.md

 ## <Icon name="angle-right"></Icon> Is there a way to modify the screenshots/video resolution?

-Not at the moment.
-[There is an open issue for this.](https://github.com/cypress-io/cypress/issues/587)
+There is an [open issue](https://github.com/cypress-io/cypress/issues/587) for more easily configuring this.

+You can modify the screenshot and video size when running headlessly with [this workaround](/api/plugins/browser-launch-api#Set-screen-size-when-running-headless).

 ## <Icon name="angle-right"></Icon> Does Cypress support ES7?